Blobfish: Facts about the ugliest animal in the world

 Blobfish reproduction

-Little is known about blobfish reproduction because it's hard to observe any creature when they live in the dark depths of the ocean.
-This includes mating behaviour, although marine biologists suggest that, given their limited movement, pairs might simply cling to each other.
+Little is known about blobfish reproduction due to the difficulty in observing the creature in the dark-depths of the ocean.
+This includes mating behaviour, though marine biologists suggest that, given their limited movement, pairs must simply cling to each other.

 There are a number of fake pictures of baby blobfish online, but it’s not clear what they actually look like.